 - Provide them with resources.
 As a parent, it is your job to guide them to places where they can get help immediately.

 Solstice RTC can help

-Solstice RTC is a program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice RTC is a program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
-Solstice RTC is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice RTC is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.
 We can help your family today!